paylogic/developer.paylogic.com/content/articles/prefill-registration.rst

 :slug: articles/prefill-registration
 :tags: integration

-*In some cases it is required that the registration form in the front office is pre-filled with the personal data of a consumer, assuming that a consumer has provided the personal data beforehand on a pre-registration step.
+*Paylogic offers a feature to allow the pre-filling of the personal data of a consumer during the sales process via a personalized URL.
+This can be used whenever a merchant already has the data of the consumers and wants to offer these consumers a more personalized and smooth ticketing process, or when a pre-registration step is used.
 The following sections describe the steps that third parties have to implement in order to provide the possibility of pre-filling the registration form in the front office.*

 JSON data format
 ------------------------

 The first step is to construct the data.
 The data should be structured using JSON.
 The JSON data should adhere to the following format:

 .. code-block:: javascript